nicksmith100/shakermaker/README.md

 ### Purpose

-A web-based app cocktail finder application which allows users to search cocktail recipes using a variety of methods.
+A web-based cocktail finder application which allows users to search cocktail recipes using a variety of methods.

 ### Client Goals